ethereum/EIPs/EIPS/eip-FOCIL.md

 ## Backwards Compatibility

-This EIP introduces backward incompatible changes to the block validation rule set on the consensus layer, as well as execution  and must be accompanied by a hard fork.
+This EIP introduces backward incompatible changes to the block validation rule set on the consensus layer and must be accompanied by a hard fork.
 These changes do not break anything related to current user activity and experience.

 ## Security Considerations